proycon/codemeta-server/README.md

 Say you have ``codemeta.json`` files for  two resources, then you can use codemetapy to create a graph as follows:

 ``
-codemetapy --graph resource1.codemeta.json resource2.codemeta.json > data.json
+codemetapy --baseuri http://localhost:8080/ --graph resource1.codemeta.json resource2.codemeta.json > data.json
 ``

 If you have no codemeta files at all yet, then you can use codemetapy (via